 Arthrex is a global leader in new product development and medical education in orthopedics and we are committed to one mission: Helping Surgeons Treat Their Patients Better®.
 Arthrex is headquartered in Naples, Florida, with subsidiaries around the world.
 Approximately 85% of Arthrex’s products are made in the United States.
 The top six countries from which goods, services or materials are sourced outside the U.S. are: Germany, Switzerland, Israel, Netherlands, Italy and Taiwan.
 Arthrex manufacturing sites are located in countries which are not considered high-risk jurisdictions by the Global Slavery Index.
 Our supply chain consists of direct and indirect suppliers.
 Arthrex is committed to doing business ethically and responsibly and will only work with companies that share that commitment.
-The California Transparency in Supply Chains Act, the UK Modern Slavery Act and the Australia Modern Slavery Act require companies doing business in those jurisdictions to disclose their efforts to eradicate slavery and human trafficking from their supply chains.
+The California Transparency in Supply Chains Act, the UK Modern Slavery Act, Canada’s Fighting Against Forced Labour and Child Labour in Supply Chains Act, the German Supply Chain Due Diligence Act and the Australia Modern Slavery Act require companies doing business in those jurisdictions to disclose their efforts to eradicate slavery and human trafficking from their supply chains.
 Arthrex enthusiastically joins the fight to end forced labor and disclose the efforts we have undertaken to ensure that our supply chain is free from such abhorrent practices.
-Use this link to view the additional Modern Slavery Statement.
+Use this link to view the additional Modern Slavery Statement for Arthrex AU, and the Forced Labor and Child Labor Report for Canada.

 Policies: